mph-/lcapy/doc/netlists.rst

    DC analysis is used for source V1.
    Laplace analysis is used for source V1.

-For the curious, the sub-circuits can be found with the `sub` attribute:
+For the curious, the sub-circuits can be found with the `subcircuits` attribute:

-   >>> cct.sub
+   >>> cct.subcircuits
    {'dc': V1 1 0 dc {1}
           R1 1 2
           L1 2 0 L_1,